wattsworth/joule/docs/using_joule.rst

   </div>

-Stream configuration files must end with the **.conf** suffix and should be placed in **/etc/joule/stream_configs**.
+DataStream configuration files must end with the **.conf** suffix and should be placed in **/etc/joule/stream_configs**.
 Both **[Main]** and **[Element1]** are required.
 For streams with more than one element include additional sections **[Element2]**, **[Element3]**, etc.
 See the list below for information on each setting.